datopian/playbook/communications/README.md

 We have the following *media* of communication:

-* Call: voice or video.
+* Call: voice or video, i.e. Google Meet.
-* Chat (aka IM): text chat / instant messenger.
+* Chat (aka IM): text chat / instant messenger, i.e. Google Chat.
 * Email: a conversation via email either one to one or in a group.
-* Document: written document such as Google Docs, HackMD, etc.
+* Document: written documents such as Google Docs, HackMD, etc.
-* Issue tracker: combination of written text, checklists and comments, e.g. GitLab or GitHub issue tracker.
+* [Issue tracker](https://playbook.datopian.com/issues-tasks/#creating-issues): combination of written text, checklists and comments, e.g. GitLab or GitHub issue tracker.
 * In person: face to face.

-A big part of the foundation for great internal communication.
+It's a big part of the foundation for great internal communication.

 ## Information Flow and Capture